sagarshah97/cobblr/README.md

       app.get("/health-check", healthCheck);

       ```
+- Note that you will have to check the `.env` file in `frontend` folder and `backend/functions/app/config/index.js` file in `backend` folder to update with your settings.
 - Type the following commands after opening this folder and navigating to `frontend` and `backend` in VSCode:
   - `npm install`
   - `npm start`